inmaugarc/DataEngineer/p4/README.md

 > * dl.cfg: Configuration file with AWS credentials
 > * etl.py: Python file with the processes that support the ETL pipeline, that is, reads data from S3 buckets, processess data using Apache Spark, and writes processed data to the output S3 buckets
 > * etl.ipynb: Test file for the ETL process
+> * launch_emr.py: Script to create an EMR cluster
+> * destroy_cluster.py: Script to delete the EMR cluster previously created